Enjoying our puzzle hints?

 Definition: a state of being mentally sound

-Why it's tricky: can also refer to a type of stone
+Why it's tricky: multiple meanings, including a type of rock

 LEECH